toyoshim/cp-mega88/README.md

 # CP/Mega88

 ## What is this?
 This is an i8080 emulator running on ATmega88, and on which CP/M can run.
+Also, it can be built as a UEFI application that can run on x86_64 platforms without any operating system.

 ## Specification
 to be written